Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Introduction

 In a computer model the equations of fluid-dynamics have to be represented on a grid with finite resolution.
 While simple finite-difference- or finite-volumes schemes on structured meshes (such as latitude-longitude grids) work well for local area models, they suffer from the convergence of grid lines at the poles on global grids \cite{Staniforth2012}.
-This leads to artificially tight constraints on the timestep size due to the CFL condition because of the small grid cells at the poles.
+For a fully explicit time discretisation, this leads to artificially tight constraints on the timestep size due to the CFL condition because of the small grid cells at the poles.
+Although semi-implicit discretisations are not restricted by this stability constraint and can be run with larger timestep sizes, the linear system for the pressure correction, which has to be solved in every time step, becomes increasingly ill-conditioned and expensive to solve due to large Courant number at the poles.
 Furthermore, all-to-all communications limit scalability in massively parallel implementations.
 Finite element methods on quasi-uniform unstructured global grids overcome this problem, but care has to be taken when solving the resulting linear systems which arise in semi-implicit timestepping.
 The standard approach uses a Schur-complement reduction to a pressure system.
-Naively this results in a dense Schur-complement operator in pressure space.
+Naively, this results in a dense Schur-complement operator in pressure space.
 For conforming finite element methods this can be traced back to the fact that the mass-matrices are non-diagonal.
 In this case the problem is easily overcome by under-integrating and co-locating the quadrature points with nodal basis points, or forming an approximate Schur-complement \cite{Mitchell2016}.